-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and major fund of Educational Service Unit No. 19 (ESU No. 19), a component unit of Douglas County School District #0001 (the District), as of and for the year ended August 31, 2018, and the related notes to the financial statements, which collectively comprise ESU No. 19's basic financial statements, and have issued our report thereon dated November 20, 2018.
-Our report expressed a modified opinion on such financial statements because we were unable to obtain sufficient audit evidence relative to an estimate of OPEB liability at August 31, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and major fund of Educational Service Unit No. 19 (ESU No. 19), a component unit of Douglas County School District #0001 (the District), as of and for the year ended August 31, 2019, and the related notes to the financial statements, which collectively comprise ESU No. 19's basic financial statements, and have issued our report thereon dated November 18, 2019.